wurthless-elektroniks/fuckcgc/readme.md

 Which leads us to the topic of discussion.
 The "color upgrade kits" in circulation are nothing more than a playfield microcontroller replacement that tells the game that it's allowed to display in color, as well as a SD card.
 But how, exactly, do they work?
 Well, I got bored a few years ago and looked into it, and had a good laff or three while I analyzed the code.

 The CGC remakes run on Beaglebone Black hardware, and apparently whoever built the disk images for the software updates had been using his Beaglebone as a SNES emulator because there are traces of SNES ROMs present.
-But what was more amazing was the fact that this guy didn't use a cross-compiler and instead built the emulator on the Beaglebone itself, then deleted the sourcecode files afterward, saying, "okay, we can say this thing is closed source!"
+But what was more amazing was the fact that this guy didn't use a cross-compiler and instead built the WPC emulator (named emumm) on the Beaglebone itself, then deleted the sourcecode files afterward, saying, "okay, we can say this thing is closed source!"

 Too bad.
 Data remanence is a bitch.
-You're able to recover a good deal of the emulator's source code using nothing more than a hex editor, including the color overlay code.
+You're able to recover a good deal of the WPC emulator's source code using nothing more than a hex editor, including the color overlay code.
 That will probably be the focus of another project down the line (i.e., using the remakes' color data to colorize the original Williams machines).

 ## How the protection works

 Basically speaking, there is a file in the source called cp.c ("copy protection"), and it sends supposedly random variables to the PIC.
 If the PIC does not return the expected responses, the game forces the color display feature off.
 However, if the game gets the responses it wants, it increases a "confidence" counter.
-Once that counter goes above 0x384, it says, "yeah, that's a color PIC".
+Once that counter goes above 0x384 (900 in decimal, i.e., 90%), it says, "yeah, that's a color PIC".

 A function called color_is_on(), which is called all the time, performs the following checks: